tiborsimon/simple-input-parser/README.md

 # Simple Input Parser

-Easy to use variable lenght input parser mechanism that provides a convenient way to enchance your custom function parameter handling.
+Easy to use variable lenght input parser mechanism that provides a convenient and advanced way to enchance your custom function parameter handling.

 The current version sports a _MATLAB_ implementation, but other language ports are coming too.